albertprk/Workout-App/README.md

 ### Split up requirements into minimum, standard, and stretch requirements

 #### Minimum requirements (3-5 will definitely complete):
-* Filter function on trainer (after selecting gym, price low to high etc)
+- [x] Filter function on trainer (after selecting gym, price low to high etc)
-* A trainer page (with dummy trainners’ information), profile page, and a gym page
+- [x] A trainer page (with dummy trainners’ information), profile page, and a gym page
-* Pop-up/page when selecting trainer, showing trainer’s information
+- [x] Pop-up/page when selecting trainer, showing trainer’s information

 #### Standard requirements (3-7 will most likely complete):
-* Ability to create a profile for a user
+- [x] Ability to create a profile for a user
-* Rating system for users, trainers, gyms
+- [x] Rating system for users, trainers, gyms
-* Map to show locations of gyms
+- [x] Map to show locations of gyms
-* Ability to leave reviews on pages
+- [x] Ability to leave reviews on pages
-* Have the admin account and limit user from updating the trainer’s information
+- [x] Have the admin account and limit user from updating the trainer’s information
-* Use Google maps API to find closest gyms and present that info in our app
+- [x] Use Google maps API to find closest gyms and present that info in our app

 #### Stretch requirements (2-3, hope to complete 1):
-* Matching system to give recommended lifting partners/trainers to members
+- [ ] Matching system to give recommended lifting partners/trainers to members
-* Paypal/Bitcoin
+- [ ] Paypal/Bitcoin

 ### Pick 2 minimum requirements and break each of them down into ~2-5 smaller tasks

 #### Gyms page, Trainers page, Trainer page, profile page, Gyms page
-* List of Gym with information
+- [x] List of Gym with information
-* Types of equipment
+- [x] Types of equipment
-* Hours, location
+- [x] Hours, location

 #### Trainers Page
-* List of trainer with its brief bio (Picture, Name, Gym Locations, Introduction, workout tags)
+- [x] List of trainer with its brief bio (Picture, Name, Gym Locations, Introduction, workout tags)

 #### Trainer page
-* Availability (Text at first, Calendar format in the second phase)
+- [ ] Availability (Text at first, Calendar format in the second phase)
-* Workout type, tags( eg. Arms, legs, Chest)
+- [x] Workout type, tags( eg. Arms, legs, Chest)
-* Bio
+- [x] Bio

 #### User Profile page
-* Your physical attributes
+- [ ] Your physical attributes
-* List of gyms visited, workouts tried (tags), trainers/members trained with
+- [ ] List of gyms visited, workouts tried (tags), trainers/members trained with

 #### Filter function on trainer
-* Workout type (yoga, bodybuilding etc), location, etc
+- [x] Workout type (yoga, bodybuilding etc), location, etc
-* Location.
+- [ ] Location.
-* Price (from low to high, high to low)
+- [ ] Price (from low to high, high to low)
-* Gender
+- [ ] Gender
+- [x] Name